JefGrailet/treenet/README.md

 ## Content of this folder

-As the names suggest, *v1/* contains all files related to `TreeNET` v1.0, while *v2/* and *v3/* provides all sources for `TreeNET` v2.3 and `TreeNET` v3.2 (respectively) along related software and datasets which were collected with it.
+As the names suggest, *v1/* contains all files related to `TreeNET` v1.0, while *v2/* and *v3/* provides all sources for `TreeNET` v2.3 and `TreeNET` v3.3 (respectively) along related software and datasets which were collected with it.

 ## Work in progress

-`TreeNET` will be upgraded to v3.3 in the coming months in order to improve a bit more the alias resolution step. `traceroute` anomalies are still being studied in the meantime.
+Reverse DNS might be deepened in `TreeNET` in the coming months, possibly justifying a version 3.4. `traceroute` anomalies are still being studied in the meantime.

 ## Disclaimer